One goal I had with coming to Thailand was to see what all the fuss was about with

 Chinese media responded to the disaster, consider this: Imagine if for

-hortly after Hurricane Katrina, a PBS-on-steroids goverment
+one night s hortly after Hurricane Katrina, a PBS-on-steroids goverment

 television network wiped away all other broadcasted programming in